sandeep-sandhu/NewsLookout/README.md

 Or else, manually download these from the source location - https://github.com/nltk/nltk_data/tree/gh-pages/packages

 If these are not installed to one of the standard locations, you will need to set the NLTK_DATA environment variable to specify the location of this NLTK data.
+Refer to the NLTK website on downloading the data.

 ## Configuration